Determinism: Standard quantum mechanics

-These are five of the infinitely many paths available for a particle to move from point A at time t to point B at time t’(>t).
+These are five of the infinitely many paths available for a particle to move from point A at time t to point B at time t'(>t).

 Quantum mechanics is the product of a careful application of the scientific method, logic and empiricism.
 Through a large number of careful experiments physicists developed a rather unintuitive mental model: A particle's path cannot be specified in from its quantum description.
 "Path" is a classical, practical attribute in everyday life, but one that quantum particles do not possess.
 Quantum mechanics attributes probability to all possible paths and asserts the only one outcome will be observed.

 The randomness in quantum mechanics derives from the quantum aspect of the model.
 Different experimental results are obtained for each individual quanta.
 Only the probability can predicted.

 As Stephen Hawking explains, the result is not traditional determinism, but rather determined probabilities.
 As far as the thesis of determinism is concerned, these probabilities, at least, are quite determined.

 Although it is not possible to predict the arrival position or time for any particle, probabilities of arrival predict the final pattern of events.

 On the topic of predictable probabilities, the double-slit experiments are a popular example.
 Photons are fired one-by-one through a double-slit apparatus at a distant screen.
 They do not arrive at any single point, nor even the two points lined up with the slits (the way it might be expected of bullets fired by a fixed gun at a distant target).
 Instead, the photons arrive in varying concentrations and times across the screen, and only the final distribution of photons can be predicted.
 In that sense the behavior of light in this apparatus is predictable, but there is no way to predict where or when in the resulting interference pattern any single photon will make its contribution.

 Some (including Albert Einstein) have argued that the inability to predict any more than probabilities is simply due to ignorance.
 The idea is that, beyond the conditions and laws can be observed or deduced, there are also hidden factors or "hidden variables" that determine absolutely in which order photons reach the detector screen.
-They argue that the course of the universe is absolutely determined, but that humans are screened from knowledge of the determinative factors.
-So, they say, it only appears that things proceed in a probabilistically way.
+It follows that the course of the universe is absolutely determined, but that humans are screened from knowledge of the determinative factors.
+In that case, it only appears that things proceed in a probabilistic way.

-John S. Bell analyzed Einstein's work in his famous Bell's theorem, which demonstrates that quantum mechanics can makes statistical predictions that would be violated if local hidden variables really existed.
+John Stewart Bell analyzed Einstein's work in his famous Bell's theorem, which demonstrates that quantum mechanics can make statistical predictions that would be violated if local hidden variables really existed.
 Many experiments have verified the quantum predictions.